-To upgrade your ECE cloud native services to the 15.0.x.0.0 release:
+To upgrade your ECE cloud native services to the 15.1 release:

 - 1. Download the ECE cloud native Helm chart.
 See "Downloading Packages for the BRM Cloud Native Helm Charts and Docker Files". - 2.
 Extract the ECE Helm chart from the archive into a separate staging area.
 For example: